Did you know that the combined market cap of the 10 top car companies in the world in 2026 is a staggering $896.03 billion!?

 - Who are the big 3 car companies?

-Ans: The Big Three car companies refer to General Motors, Ford, and Stellantis (formerly Chrysler).
+The Ford Motor Company, General Motors, and Stellantis (formerly Chrysler) are the big 3 car companies.
 They earned this title because they dominated the U.S. automotive industry for most of the 20th century, producing the highest number of vehicles and employing a massive workforce.

-- Which was the first car in the world?
+- Which is the biggest car manufacturer country in the world?

 Also Read: Why Auto Makers are going All Electric ?